 Only those norms (i.e., general rules of action and institutional arrangements) can be said to be valid (i.e., morally binding), which would be agreed to by all those affected by their consequences, if such agreement were reached as a consequence of a process of deliberation that had the following features: 1) participation in such deliberation is governed by norms of equality and symmetry; all have the same chances to initiate speech acts, to question, to interrogate, and to open debate; 2) all have the right to question the assigned topics of conversation; and 3) all have the right to initiate reflexive arguments about the very rules of the discourse procedure and the way in which they are applied or carried out.
 (Benhabib 1996, 70)

+Where liberal feminists inspired by John Rawls and democratic feminists inspired by Jürgen Habermas and/or John Dewey hold out the hope that democratic deliberations might lead to democratic agreements, agonistic feminists are wary of consensus as inherently undemocratic.
 Agonistic feminist political philosophy comes out of poststructural continental feminist and philosophical traditions.
-It takes from Marxism, especially western Marxism, the hope for a more radically egalitarian society.
+It takes from Marxism the hope for a more radically egalitarian society.
 It takes from contemporary continental philosophy notions of subjectivity and solidarity as malleable and constructed.
-Along with much of postmodern thought, it repudiates any notion of pre-existing moral or political truths or foundations.
-Its central claim is that feminist struggle, like other struggles for social justice, is engaged in politics as battle or war.
+Along with postmodern thought, it repudiates any notion of pre-existing moral or political truths or foundations (Ziarek 2001).
+Its central claim is that feminist struggle, like other struggles for social justice, is engaged in politics as ceaseless contestation.
 Agonistic views see the nature of politics as inherently conflictual, with battles over power and hegemony being the central tasks of democratic struggle.
 Advocates of agonistic politics worry that the kind of consensus sought by democratic theorists (discussed above) will lead to some kind of oppression or injustice by silencing new struggles.
 As Chantal Mouffe puts it, “We have to accept that every consensus exists as a temporary result of a provisional hegemony, as a stabilization of power, and that it always entails some form of exclusion” (Mouffe 2000, 104).

 In sum, feminist political philosophy is a still evolving field of thought that has much to offer mainstream political philosophy.
 In the past two decades it has come to exert a stronger influence over mainstream political theorizing, raising objections that mainstream philosophers have had to address, though not always very convincingly.
 And in its newest developments it promises to go even further.